-Hear your favorite carols sung by the Los Angeles Master Chorale at Walt Disney Concert Hall on December 7 & 14, 2019.
+Hear your favorite carols sung by the carolers of Los Angeles Master Chorale at Walt Disney Concert Hall on December 2nd at 2 p.m.

 Perfect for young audiences, this marionette theater has been putting on holiday shows since 1963.

 Join the crowds for this free, public gathering in Grand Park in Downtown LA.
-This celebration attracts thousands of people an for good reason!
+This celebration attracts thousands of people and for good reason!

-With two stages of music, light projections, food, festive atmosphere, a countdown and fireworks, this is an exciting and family-friendly place to ring in the new year.
-See their website for information.
+With two stages of music, light projections, food, a festive atmosphere, a countdown, and fireworks, this is an exciting and family-friendly place to ring in the new year.

-Located in Long Beach, this historic docked cruise ship is hosting their annual New Years Eve party.
+Located in Long Beach, this historic docked cruise ship is hosting its annual New Year's Eve party.